Attack on the Montclair Hotel

 The Attack on the Montclair Hotel was a terrorist attack on the hotel, which had once been popular among tourists spending their holidays in Rhodesia, by the Zimbabwe African National Liberation Army (ZANLA) on 9 May 1978.
-During the attack, the guerrillas fired at least three rocket‐propelled grenades at the hotel, before opening fire with AK-47 assault rifles.
+During the attack, the guerillas fired at least three rocket-propelled grenades at the hotel, before opening fire with AK-47 assault rifles.

-During the attack, the guerrillas killed two Rhodesian civilians and wounded three, including one American tourist.
+During the attack, the guerillas killed two Rhodesian civilians and wounded three, including one American tourist.
 They were then chased away from the hotel by some of the staff who had armed themselves with guns, kept for protection from guerrillas.
 The two dead civilians were identified as Betty Verran of Juliasdale and Mrs. D. Groenewald of Salisbury.